Robert King Wittman: Rembrandt Self Portrait

 Theft from the Swedish National Museum in Stockholm.
 Recovery: Rembrandt's 1630 Self-Portrait valued at $36 million.
 The small self-portrait on copper by Rembrandt stolen in an armed robbery in December 2000 was recovered in Copenhagen.
 Four men were arrested in a hotel in the Danish capital.
 The painting was undamaged and in its frame.

 Norman Rockwell

 Theft from a private gallery in Minneapolis.
 Recovery: five Norman Rockwell paintings worth $1 million from a farmhouse in Brazil.

-Peruvian Backflip
+Peruvian Backflap

 Looting of the Royal Tomb of the Lord of Sipán in Peru.
 Recovery: extremely rare 2,000-year-old golden Pre-Columbian piece of body armor known as a backflap, which was worn as battle-armor and rank-decoration by warrior-priests of the Moche civilization.
 The gold, copper, and silver backflap was recovered in October 1997 by FBI agents in a sting operation after it was offered for sale at $1.6 million.